 Because of the nature of our human sexuality and the fact that males are more easily enticed into lust through the eyes, this means that the woman's body should be held all the more special and sanctified.
-This is one of the reasons Paul says that women are to dress modestly (1 Tim.
+This is one of the reasons Paul says women are to dress modestly (1 Tim.
 2:9).
 Sanctification means that the things sanctified are set apart for holy use.

 Women are nurturers by God's design.
 Their bodies are made to give.
 They give life through birth and nurture it through breast-feeding.
 Women are especially gifted in the areas of compassion, long-suffering, love, and sacrifice.
 We can easily see this in the universal love that mothers have for their children across every culture and continent.
-But the world uses this, the gifting of the woman's beauty not for the purpose of nurturing but in taking.
+But the world uses this, the gifting of the woman's beauty not for the purpose of nurturing, but in taking.
 Instead of elevating the woman to the stature of a nurturing, sacrificial, loving, and patient adult, the world uses the bodies of women to entice out of man lust and with it money.

-The world knows nothing of sanctification, honor, and purity.
+The world knows nothing of sanctification, and honor, and purity.
 But it knows plenty in the ways of filth, abuse, impurity, lust, and money grubbing.
 On the Day of Judgment, the Lord will settle all accounts with those who have used the bodies of women for monetary gain.